Copyright: G J Wright 2018

 At the end of my second week as manager, Napier, the foreman, asked if he should continue the Friday custom of a happy hour at the workshop.
 Asked to explain, he said that Barry Skinner had authorised the collection each week of a case of beer from the Waitangi Hotel.
 It was becoming evident that Skinner and Napier were mutually compromised.

 Sonny Napier had worked at the Trust for about thirty years and occupied a house which came with the job.
 He kept a file of commendatory letters from Trust chairmen and board members complimenting him on the state of the grounds on successive Waitangi Days.
 As time passed, the extent of his involvement became clearer; the Trust paid his power and telephone bills with members of his family transferring toll charges to the Trust account.
-He used a utility vehicle as his own and on at least one occasion drove it to Auckland to attend a rugby match at Mount Eden — this would have remained under wraps, but for the fact that he had an traffic accident in Auckland which caused damage to the truck.
+He used a utility vehicle as his own and on at least one occasion drove it to Auckland to attend a rugby match at Eden Park — this would have remained undisclosed, but for the fact that he had an traffic accident in Auckland which caused damage to the truck.
 I also found a rather disreputable man, a friend of his, occupying a small Trust property, rent free.

 I instructed Napier that his use of the Trust vehicle was to be confined to Pahia unless he had written instructions from me detailing otherwise.
 Shortly after that I was away for two days when Mark Turner met Napier driving the heavily laden truck near Puketona junction.
 I tackled Napier about this and he said that he had been delivering property to the Skinner farm.
 I issued him with a formal written warning for disobeying my instructions on use of the vehicle.